 A blank screen or piece of paper is not writer’s block

-You can only suffer from writer’s block if you are in the process of writing and you are then suddenly unable to continue doing so.
+You can only suffer from writer’s block if you are in the writing process, and you are then suddenly unable to continue doing so.

-If you haven’t written a single word, you can’t be blocked because you haven’t started a process that can be stopped.
+If you haven’t written a single word, you don’t need to overcome writer’s block, because you haven’t started a process that can be blocked.

-But if you hate writing that first word, here are a few ways you can avoid writing it at all.
+But if you hate writing that first word, here are a few ways you can avoid a blank page for your writing.

 1. Never start writing on a fresh page